Win Two Tickets to Ford Performance Racing School’s Raptor Assault in October!

 Appropriate Tire Pressure for Maximum Traction

-It should come as no surprise that It’s extremely easy to get stuck in loose sand.
+It should come as no surprise that it’s extremely easy to get stuck in loose sand.
 Airing down your tires is a standard practice when driving in sand.
 To create more surface area and improve traction, air down your tires with a deflator tool to around 15-20 PSI.
 This increase in surface area prevents the tire from sinking and allows it to float across the sand.

 Driving on sand requires a delicate balance of acceleration and braking.
 It can be a natural reaction to apply more power when you feel your wheels beginning to slip, but easing off and modulating the power, or rocking the vehicle back and forth, can help your tires regain traction.
 Rocking the vehicle refers to shifting gears and moving the vehicle back and forth to create momentum and traction.
 If you find yourself stuck, stay calm and exit the vehicle if it’s safe to do so.
 Don’t stress too much, it’s common to get stuck and part of the fun of taking on challenging terrains.
 Continue reading to learn about the recovery gear you need to have an epic beach driving adventure.